 Restaurants often consider the default option of hiring in-house delivery drivers.
 Most restaurants will find taking on logistics difficult, although many restaurants have successfully converted serving staff to delivery staff.

-While planning the logistics part of an in-house delivery system, restaurateurs should be aware of “last-mile” delivery solutions that are completely compatible with direct online ordering systems.
+While planning the logistics for a new online ordering system for restaurants, restaurateurs should know that restaurant staff is not their only viable option.
+Many “last-mile” delivery solutions are entirely compatible with direct online ordering systems.

-Third-party delivery apps might be an easy, convenient solution for outsourcing, but they’re also a race to the bottom, forcing restaurants to compete with other local restaurants in a time of shrinking margins.
+While third-party delivery apps might be an easy, convenient solution for outsourcing, they’re also a race to the bottom.
+Forcing restaurants to compete with other local restaurants in a time of shrinking margins.

-Direct ordering with in-house commission-free delivery systems allows your restaurant to grow its brand and have direct control over products and customers while not giving away their customer data to a delivery marketplace.
+Direct ordering with an in-house commission-free online ordering system allows your restaurant to grow its brand and have direct control over products and customers while not giving away customer data to a delivery marketplace.